LS-Lab/KeYmaeraX-release/src/main/scala/edu/cmu/cs/ls/keymaera/hydra/README.md

 HYRDA WEB SERVER
 ================

-Hydra is the "middle man" between the Javascript user interface and KeYmaera instances.
+HyDRA (Hybrid Distributed Reasoning Architecture) is the "middle man" between the Javascript user interface and KeYmaera instances.
 Hydra exposes a REST API using the Spray framework.
 KeYmaera instances as well as Javascript clients interact with this API.

 #API DEFINITION#